Marks & Spencer : Brexit crisis tipped for British asparagus as EU seasonal workers stay away | MarketScreener

 "We're really at the point where we either import the workers or we import the asparagus."

 Britain's asparagus season is short and early - traditionally running from April 23, known as Saint George's Day, to Midsummer's Day in mid-June.
-It will be the first big test of the 2019 seasonal labor crisis.
+It will be the first big test of the 2019 seasonal labour crisis.

 NO SHOWS